Chuvard/Marketing_Attribution/README.md

 SQL queries to define marketing attribution

-## During this project, we will analyze CoolTShirts database to identify first- and second touches from customers as well as to identify their incentives to purchase beginning from the first visit to the site.
+## During this project, we will analyze the CoolTShirts database to identify first- and second touches from customers as well as to identify their incentives to purchase beginning from the first visit to the site.

-The dataset describes each time a user visits the CoolTShirts website, and it grouped into one SQL table named "page_visits".
+The dataset describes each time a user visits the CoolTShirts website, and it is grouped into one SQL table named "page_visits".

 The given SQL table includes the following columns: